 I work with individuals, teams, organizations, and collective-impact initiatives —people and places that want to create a more humane culture and have greater impact in the world.
 The first step is learning to slow down and notice, Where is my attention?
 When we bring attention to how we relate with our sensations, and with the people and causes we care about, we nurture the conditions for sustainable, pro-social living and flourishing.

 I work with individuals who are ready to take a profound journey of growth and integration.
 I focus on cultivating awareness of holistic states, relaxing survival instincts, and healing the trauma of separate self.
-I have extensive training in trauma-informed approaches to mental health, meditation, and well-being (Don Riso, Russ Hudson, Stephen Porges, Peter Levine, Bessel van der Kolk, Stan Grof, Master Goshun Shin, Ginger Lapid-Bogda, among others).
+I have extensive training and coaching, shared with all my clients, in trauma-informed approaches to mental health, meditation, and well-being (Don Riso, Russ Hudson, Beth Ronsick, Jessica Dibb, Stan Grof, Stephen Porges, Peter Levine, Bessel van der Kolk, Master Goshun Shin, Ginger Lapid-Bogda, among others).
 I support leaders and teams in creating more conscious workplaces, applying the Enneagram where communications and conflict are the stumbling blocks to moving forward together.

 My ground-breaking philanthropy research has helped thousands of family foundations and nonprofit organizations connect and strengthen the social safety net.
-My favorite social sector engagements have been with RestON Neighborhood Ambassadors, children's hospitals, Maryland and D.C. nonprofits, Philanthropy Southwest, the Foundation Library Center of Japan, and the women's funding movement.
+My favorite social sector engagements have been with RestON Neighborhood Ambassadors, children's hospitals, Maryland and D.C. nonprofits, the Community Foundation of Frederick County, Philanthropy Southwest, the Foundation Library Center of Japan, and the women's funding movement.
 I have applied the Enneagram to conscious living and working for more than 20 years.
 If you've taken one of my trainings on fundraising communications, you learned how to address donors' unconscious motivations in the three centers of awareness to become part of something greater than themselves.

 My hope in working with you or your team is that we will resource ourselves, our relationships, and our communities to flourish.
 I know you want to continue being a force for good in this world.
 Me, too —grounded in vitality, compassion, and wisdom; healed of trauma and burnout; and participating with curiosity, ease, and joy.